What is DYF’s tax ID number?

 I have an old car I would like to donate, what number should I call?

 Please contact Donate for Charity at 866-392-4483.
-Let them know you would like the proceeds to go to the Diabetic Youth Foundation.
+Let them know you would like the proceeds to go to the Diabetes Youth Families.
 Their website is www.donateforcharity.com

 Do I have to pay the “Actual Cost”?

 No. The option to pay the Actual Cost of attending programs is just that, a voluntary option.
-Families that feel they can afford to pay the actual cost of their child or family to attend now have that option.
+Families that feel they can afford to pay the actual cost of their child or family to attend are encouraged to pay the Actual cost of their child attending a specific program.
 There is no requirement to pay anything beyond the subsidized rate and no one will be turned away because of what they choose to pay to attend camp.
 A majority of our families pay the Subsidized rate to attend a program.

 Is this a new model or system?

 No. DYF is utilizing a three tiered voluntary pricing policy, a model that many diabetes camps across the country are doing in hopes of better educating their community about the real cost of programs and services.
-DYF has always had the ability for families to pay the Actual Cost, but we need to do a better job of articulating the options and making it easier for those who want to pay the Actual Cost to do so.
+DYF has always had the ability for families to pay the Actual Cost.
 With many of our families expressing a desire to know the actual cost of programs, which allows them the knowledge and flexibility regarding how they choose to pay to participate and what other steps they can take to help DYF close the financial gap.
-Finally, this pricing policy will create more consistent funding for the agency, which will enable DYF to continue to provide great programs and grow our services in the future.
+Finally, this pricing model will create more consistent funding for the agency, which will enable DYF to continue to provide great programs and grow our services in the future.

 The “Actual Cost” of all DYF programs are significant.
 How come?